Using Webhooks on InEvent

-In this article, we will guide you through the steps to use Webhooks on the InEvent platform.
+In this article, we will guide you through the steps to use Webhooks on the InEvent platform within the API space.
 Webhooks allow you to automate certain processes, such as sending data to external systems or triggering custom actions based on events within the platform.

 What are Webhooks?